influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/concepts/storage_engine.md

 ---

 The 0.9 line of InfluxDB used BoltDB as the underlying storage engine.
-This writeup is about the new storage engine that was released in 0.10.0, the Time Structured Merge Tree.
+This writeup is about the experimental version of the Time Structured Merge Tree storage engine that was released in 0.9.5.
+There may be small discrepancies between the current implementation of TSM and this document.

 <a href="https://influxdata.com/blog/new-storage-engine-time-structured-merge-tree/" target="_">See the blog post announcement about the storage engine here</a>.